migfig/Labs/README.md

 **What's missing**: This is just the start up for building a powerful yet simple **Assembly to XML** reflector tool.
 It needs a simplified command line arguments handler like the command line **nuget** package.

-Also needs extra coding to properly handle exceptions/logging.
+Also needs extra coding to properly handle exceptions/logging, and many more types/attributes support.

 ## Web Api Example Project ##
 The **Web Api Example** project is just a quick Web Api example with some dummy methods and an XML repository to provide some Customer/Products/Categories objects.
 Is the basis to be Reflected by the **Reflector** project in order to generate the **Api Tester** XML definitions.
 This is an **ASP.NET WEB API** application.